Petah69/Franky/Docs/Instructions/Installation.md

 5. Add all of the groups that you created in 4. and also the Franky group to the group Franky.Access
 5. Add the user that you want to use to administrate PowerShell Universal to PSU.Administrator and Franky group.

+# Change in the .ps1 settings files for PowerShell Universal
 ## authentication.ps1
 1. At row 9 Change $CurrentDomain to your own LDAP path for example; "LDAP://DC=FR,DC=SE"
 2. At row 23 you should change the 'xxx' to the ID for your own access group that can access PSU.
 In this example it's the Franky.Access group that you created earlier.